 Here's a suggestion for a 16-day (and 300-mile) road trip starting and stopping in Seattle, with plenty of time for both good food, adventure and a lot of country music on the car stereo.

 Who is this road trip suitable for?
 Anyone who likes nature, animals, car holidays and hiking.
 Small and large!

-When is the best time to go on this driving holiday?
+When is the best time to go on this road trip?
 Many of the roads in this itinerary are only open seasonally, but usually the roads open in June and stay open into September/October.
-Please note that it is difficult to plan a driving holiday in Google maps before the roads have opened for the season, which is why I have not been able to use the usual 'from-to' function in the map below, but have shown the roads we actually drove .
+Please note that it is difficult to plan a road trip in Google maps before the roads have opened for the season, that is why I have not been able to use the usual "from-to" function in the map below, but have shown the roads that we actually drove .

 What would we do differently if we went again?
 We would have booked cancelable accommodation as soon as we decided to go here (even before booking the flight), we would have spent more time hiking the volcanoes and we would have expected warmer weather - the temperature in July was up in 40 degrees several days(!), despite the fact that there was snow on the ground.

-What do we need to think about before going on a driving holiday in the USA?
-Check out my driving holiday guide: 10 tips for the perfect driving holiday in the USA
+What do we need to think about before going on a road trip in the USA?
+Check out my road trip guide: 10 tips for the perfect road trip in the USA